mtj0928/swift-codeowners/README.md

 #  swift-codeowners

-A library which can analyze `CODEOWNERS` of GitHub in Swift.
+Analyze `CODEOWNERS` of GitHub in Swift.

 ## How to Use